Social Security Number Requirements

 Section 7 of the Privacy Act of 1974 (5 U.S.C.552a) requires that when any Federal, State or local government agency requests an individual to disclose his/her social security number, that individual must also be advised whether that disclosure is mandatory or voluntary, by what statutory or other authority the number is solicited, and what uses will be made of it.

 Accordingly, employees are advised that an employee's social security number (SSN) is required as a condition for employment within The Texas Tech System and its components, in view of the practical administrative difficulties which would be encountered in maintaining adequate employee records without the continued use of the SSN.

-For applicants applying through careers.texastech.edu that do not wish to disclose their SSN, please contact TTU HR at 806-742-3851 .
-Either office can provide a alternate unique number that can be used within our system for tracking purposes.
+For applicants applying through careers.texastech.edu who do not have a SSN, please contact TTU HR at 806-742-3851 .
+The office can provide a unique number that can be used within our system for tracking purposes.
 This is a number that should only be used within the online application system, careers.texastech.edu.

 Selective Service Requirements

 The University is required by law to verify that new employees, who are required to register, have registered with Selective Service under the requirements established by the federal government and administered through the Selective Service System.

 Who is Eligible?
 Male U.S. citizens and male aliens living in the U.S., who are 18-25 years of age, are required to register with the U.S. Selective Service System.
 Lawful non-immigrants on visas are NOT required to register including men on student or visitor visas.
 Legal permanent residents ARE required to register.
 For a complete listing of who is required to register, please reference http://www.sss.gov/PDFs/WhoMustRegisterChart.pdf to view a chart on who must register.